Yuki2718/adblock/README.md

 ### AdGuard Social media Plus

 [AdGuard Social media filter](https://kb.adguard.com/en/general/adguard-ad-filters#social) tends to rely too much on cosmetic filters IMHO.
-This filter consists of network filters only and complements Social media filter.
+This list consists of network filters only and complements Social media filter.
 - `||connect.facebook.net^*/sdk.js`
 - `||platform.twitter.com/widgets.js`
 - `||static.evernote.com^$third-party`

 are commented out as some people will need them.
-Those who are sure don't need them can add them to User Rules without the initial `!`.
+Those who don't need them can add them to User Rules without the initial `!`.

 Exclusion:
 - Follow buttons & comment widgets - they can be useful to some people and often Social media filter doesn't block them.